Consensys/validator-smart-contracts/scripts/allowlist/README.md

 # Genesis File Content

-This directory contains a script (_createContent.js_) that generates some content that needs to be added to the genesis file of a network that makes use of the allowlist smart contracts (_contracts/allowlist_).
+This directory contains a script (`createContent.js`) that generates some content that needs to be added to the genesis file of a network that makes use of the allowlist smart contracts (`contracts/allowlist`).

 ### Install the dependencies

-To install the depencies of the script run _`npm install`_ in the _scripts/allowlist_ directory.
+To install the dependencies of the script run `npm install` in the `scripts/allowlist` directory.

 ### Input File

-The script reads the file _allowedAccountsAndValidators.txt_ that defines in each line the address of an allowed account and (optionally) the validator for that account.
+The script reads the file `allowedAccountsAndValidators.txt` that defines in each line the address of an allowed account and (optionally) the validator for that account.
 The account and the validator are specified using their address as a hexadecimal string.
-If the account has a nominated validator the account and the validator hexadecimal strings need to be separeted by a comma:
+If the account has a nominated validator, the account and the validator hexadecimal strings need to be separated by a comma:

     0x5B38Da6a701c568545dCfcB03FcB875f56beddC4, 0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2
     0xCA35b7d915458EF540aDe6068dFe2F44E8fa733c